Timo Ahrens

 About the author

-What happens when you write a book about a pair of glasses that thinks along with you — using something that thinks along with you?
-Three books.
-One question.
-Three iterations.
+What happens when you write a book about a pair of glasses that thinks along with you — using something that does the same?
+He doesn't know yet.
+But he suspects the next few years will deliver the answer — the only question is whether it'll still be coming from us.

 BOOK 2